 Fever ,especially in children, alarms parents.
 Don’t ignore it but don’t panic either.
 Reading this post should help you keep calm about fever .

-Some people are at risk of developing severe symptoms and serious complications, so seek medical help sooner, rather than later.
+Some people are at risk of developing severe symptoms and serious complications from respiratory illnesses, so seek medical help sooner, rather than later.
 These include

 If you are not sure if you fit into one of these categories, ask your doctor.